 The procedure for appointment and/or promotion starts with an official announcement of the position regulated by Danish law.
 All applicants for appointment must meet the requirements for documentation stated in the officially announced position.
-Positions will be announced within the research areas of the department.
+Applicants are required to submit all necessary documentation by the application deadline.4 Positions will be announced within the research areas of the department.